kjs3/invoice_report/README.md

 Everything is just straight Ruby/Core so you shouldn't need anything special

-Tests are just Minitest so you don't need any spec/mocha gem
+Tests are just Minitest so you don't need any spec/mocha gems

 ### How to run